euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

         <application ...>
         ...

-3. Declare the receiver and service.
+3. Declare the notification receiver.
+From SDK 23.04 onwards, declaration for AirWatchSDKBaseIntentService must be removed from manifest.

-    In the Android manifest file, inside the `application` block, add `receiver` and `service` declarations like the following.
+    In the Android manifest file, inside the `application` block, add `receiver` declaration like the following.

         <application>